dojo/docs/dojox/editor/plugins/ToolbarLineBreak.rst

 .. contents::
     :depth: 2

-Have you ever wanted to focibly cause the editor toolbar to line break/wrap to a new line?
+Have you ever wanted to force the editor toolbar to line break/wrap to a new line?
 I've often found myself with that wish, particularly when there are a lot of buttons/icons enabled in the toolbar.
 It provides a visual way to separate the toolbar into 'sections', much like how you can use the dijit.ToolbarSeparator to put a vertical separator bar into the editor toolbar.

 ========
 Features